 As risks are identified within the business, appropriate controls are put in place to mitigate these and compliance with them is monitored on a regular basis.
 The frequency of monitoring in respect of each risk area is determined by the significance of the risk.
-The Firm takes moderate financial risks in order to foster growth, however, these risks are closely assessed and monitored by the Firm's Compliance Officer.
+The Firm does not intend to take any risks with its own capital and ensures that risk taken within the portfolios that it provides advice to is closely monitored.
 The results of the compliance monitoring performed is reported to the partners by the Compliance Officer.